Garden Spot High School

 Garden Spot High School is located in New Holland, Lancaster County, Pennsylvania, United States.
 Founded in 1954, this is the only senior high school in the Eastern Lancaster County School District.
 It is attached to Garden Spot Middle School, making it easy for those students to go to the high school.
 It was joined together from six small schools, starting in 1947.

 The vestibule of the school building's main entrance contains a functioning reconstructed pendulum mechanism taken from the former New Holland High School's clock tower prior to its demolition.

 Administration

-The secondary campus principal is Matthew Sanger, and the assistant principal is Stacey Hoffman.
+The secondary campus principal is Christopher Miller, and the assistant principals are Edalmira Rivera and Zachary Fulmer.

 Extra-curricular activities

 Garden Spot Performing Arts

 The theater program at Garden Spot High School, known as "Garden Spot Performing Arts," was established in 1967 by Stanley Deen (1937-2016).
 In recognition of his significant contributions to the arts, the high school’s auditorium was named in his honor following a comprehensive school renovation during the 2010-2011 academic year.